 Traffic drives on the left.

-The currency is the U.S. dollar (USD).
-Major hotels and shops accept credit cards.
+The currency in Turks and Caicos Islands is the U.S. dollar (USD).

-Natural disasters & climate
+Natural disasters and climate

 Kingston - High Commission of Canada